 Peter Konwitschny, Direction

-Peter Konwitschny, born in Frankfurt (Main) in 1945, moved to Leipzig when his father was appointed as Gewandhauskapellmeister in 1948.
+Peter Konwitschny, born in Frankfurt (Main), is living in Neumarkt i.d.
+Oberpfalz.
+He moved to Leipzig when his father was appointed as Gewandhauskapellmeister in 1948.
 Having studied at Berlin’s Hanns Eisler Academy, he was graduated as director for Musiktheater in 1971.
-When he subsequently assisted Ruth Berghaus during her reign at the Berliner Ensemble, she became one of his important influences.
+He subsequently was an assistant to Ruth Berghaus when she directed the Berliner Ensemble.

-From 1980 to 1985 Peter Konwitschny was free lancing as director in several theatres.
-From 1986 to 1990 he was a resident director at Halle’s Staatstheater, where he strongly contributed for its succesful Handel revival.
+From 1980 to 1985 Peter Konwitschny was free lancing as a director in several theatres.
+From 1986 to 1990 he was a member at Halle’s Staatstheater, where he strongly contributed for its Handel revival, directing Floridante and Rinaldo.

 Starting in 1991, he directed seven operas at the Graz Opera during Gerhard Brunner’s tenure as General Manager.
-His highly acclaimed interpretations of Verdi’s „Aida“, „Macbeth“ and „Falstaff“ were decisive for the nomination of Graz as the Opera House of the Year 2001 by Germany’s magazine OPERNWELT.
+His highly acclaimed interpretations of Verdi’s Aida, Macbeth and Falstaff were decisive for five nominations by the jury of Germany’s magazine OPERNWELT.
+Peter Konwitschny was the Director, Joerg Kossdorff the Stage Designer, Jacek Strauch the Male Singer, Falstaff as the Production and Graz as the Opera House of the Year 2001.
+The jury’s vote resulted in the second highest majority ever.

 Peter Konwitschny is a member of three major Academies of the Arts, namely in Dresden, Hamburg and Berlin, where his directorial work is documented extensively.